Code of Ethics

 Fifth Precept: We undertake the training to refrain from the misuse of intoxicants.

 It is clear that substance abuse is the cause of tremendous suffering.
 We agree that there should be no use of intoxicants during retreats or while on retreat premises (or at any PIMC programs).
 We agree not to abuse or misuse intoxicants at any time.
-We agree that if any teacher or leader has a drug or alcohol addiction problem, it should be immediately addressed by the teacher council.
+We agree that if any teacher or leader has a drug or alcohol addiction problem, the situation should be immediately addressed by the Teachers Council and communicated to the Board of Directors.